um-grex/grex-docs/content/english/support/_index.md

 More information on the Alliance (formerly known as Compute Canada) support can be found [here.](https://docs.alliancecan.ca/wiki/Technical_support "Technical Support")

-We support both local (Grex) and National resources through the Alliance (Compute Canada) support ticketing system.
+We support both local (Grex) and National resources through the Alliance support ticketing system.

 ## IST Helpdesk
 ---

-We have an HPC group in IST's Help Desk system __support@umanitoba.ca__ called Cherwell, so the tickets opened in this system will reach us, especially if you clearly state that they are HPC or Alliance related.
+We have an Research Computing group in IST's Help Desk system __support@umanitoba.ca__ .
+Tickets opened in this system will reach us, especially if you clearly state that they are HPC or Alliance related.
 More info on the [IST Help Desk](http://umanitoba.ca/ist/help/ "IST Help Desk") website.

 ## In person training sessions and workshops
 ---